FDA 510(k) & ISO Certified

 Physical AI maturity

 Edge technology and AI inference is now part of hospital and SNF infrastructure — creating the connected, sensor-enabled environment that NeuroKinetic leverages for monitoring and intervention.
-This infrastructure tailwind reduces deployment friction and accelerates adoption.

 02